Use Stories to Get the Big Picture

 - Choose CSV File as the source for your new data.

-- In the file-selection window that opens, find and select (or drag and drop) the AcquiredAccount.csv file you downloaded, and then click Next.
+- In the file-selection window that opens, find, then select the AcquiredAccount.csv file you downloaded, and then click Next.

 - Accept the defaults and click Next.